 Eenie, meenie, miny, moe.
 Do you know which language is the most spoken language in the world?
 Eenie, meenie, miny, moe.
 This is a tricky one because determining the most spoken language can be divided into two topics: “Most widely spoken language based on the number of native speakers” versus “Language that has the greatest total number of speakers.”

 So if you were to take a guess, which language would you have thought to be the most-spoken language based on the number of native speakers?
 And which language would you have thought to have the greatest total number of speakers?
-I suppose English might be one of your three guesses, right?
+I suppose English might be one of your three guesses to the two different questions, right?
 Because of your lucky guess, five pigs are now going to fly.
 Fly pigs, fly.
 Along with English, the list also includes Mandarin Chinese, Hindi, Spanish, and other languages.
 Now, are you curious to know if your mother tongue made the list?
 Continue reading to find out!

 Native speakers: 372.9 million speakers

 English is the most spoken language in the world and the third most spoken native language.
 In 2005, it was estimated that there were more than 2 billion English speakers.
 Different countries use various accents and dialects of English, but this does not prevent other speakers from understanding the language.
 In addition, because the language is pluricentric, no one national government has exclusive power over how it should be used.